hyosung11/Launch-School/Courses/journal.md

 21:48 Stuck on a problem and going to watch Cobra Kai with Sohee now.
 Alex got a baby gift for Jeff's kid and I split the cost with him.
 Nice gesture.

 22:22 Had to look up answer for Character Count.
 Now going to bed.

+## 20220114 토요일

+10:06 After soccer and a bath I want to work on solving more problems.
+Shall I do a warmup first?

+15:47 We watched Sing 2 at the theater together.
+It was fun.
+I cried at the end when Clay Calloway came on to sing "Where the Streets Have No Name."
+His character was voiced by Bono himself.

+18:40 After dinner more problems to solve.

+21:01 Studying Regular Expressions and now going to watch TV with Sohee.